 Process-oriented meetings make up the first category of meetings.
 These meetings should be recurring, people can forecast the contents of the meeting, and they allow managers to batch their interactions with others.

 One-on-ones occur between a manager and a direct report.
 The manager plays the role of a coach, while the report shares context on what’s been going on in the trenches.
 Note that the subordinate should set the tone and agenda of this meeting.

 Staff meetings put a manager and all of the direct reports together.
 These meetings should have an agenda that’s prepared in advance and involves multiple members of the team.
-There should also be an open session for handling miscellaneous discussion and housekeeping tasks.
+There should also be an open session for handling miscellaneous discussions and housekeeping tasks.

 Operation reviews have managers present to their cross-functional peers.
 Such meetings exist to spread context across organizations that wouldn’t otherwise interact with each other much.
 If participants aren’t presenting, they should be actively learning.

 Mission-oriented meetings exist to solve specific problems that arise in a company.
 Unlike its process-oriented counterpart, these meetings tend to be more ad-hoc and should not be recurring.
-Prior to any action, the meeting owner must make sure that a meeting is necessary, desireable, and justifiable.
+Prior to any action, the meeting owner must make sure that a meeting is necessary, desirable, and justifiable.

-The ideal decision making process follows the sequence below:
+The ideal decision-making process follows the sequence below: